dgg/Dgg.Solid.ByExample/README.md

 Material is provided in two branches:
 * doc: contains the source for the presentations to be hosted in the repository pages
-* source: contains the source code for the exemplification of the principles
+* src: contains the source code for the exemplification of the principles